tkachenko0/McDonalds-FinderBot-for-Telegram/README.md

 ### Analysis based on the sentiment
 In this part is performed sentiment anlysis perfomed on two different methods:
 1. Creation of classifier to obtain the sentiment labels on a different dataset.
 The dataset contains the a message and the sentiment associated.
-This analysis is contained in [nb_NostroCLF](./nb_NostroCLF.ipynb)
+This analysis is contained in [nb_NostroCLF](./nb_NostroCLF.ipynb).
+The steps are:
+  1. Loading of dataset of chats
+  2. Preprocessing of text
+  3. Splitting of training set
+  4. Training and testing (with showing of results) -> this part includes: Passive Agressive Classifier, Logistic Regression Classifier, Multinomial Naive Bayes Classifier, Support Vector Classifier.
+For each classifier is used a different vectorizer with unigram, bigram and trigram.
+  5. Choosing the best classifier
+  6. Saving the model
 2.
 ## Contributing